-Quick Plot Summary: Hotel Chevalier is a Drama, Romance film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2007, Hotel Chevalier is a Drama, Romance film directed by Wes Anderson.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Jason Schwartzman.

 Story Breakdown